JAhimaz/crypto-dashboard/README.md

     }
     ```

-5. One of our developers built a page to display market information for over 500 cryptocurrencies in a single page.
-After several days, our support team started receiving complaints from our users that they are not able to view the website and it takes too long to load.
-What do you think causes this issue and suggest at least 3 ideas to improve the situation.

-6. In Javascript, What is a "closure"?
+1. In Javascript, What is a "closure"?
 How does JS Closure works?

-7. In Javascript, what is the difference between var, let, and const.
+1. In Javascript, what is the difference between var, let, and const.
 When should I use them?

-8. Share with us one book that has changed your perspective in life.
+1. Share with us one book that has changed your perspective in life.
 How did it change your life?

-9. What is the thing you believe in that is true, that most people disagree with?
+1. What is the one thing you believe in that is true, that most people disagree with?

-10. What are your thoughts on the subject of Arts and Humanities?
+1. What are your thoughts on the subject of Arts and Humanities?

 ---
 # Simple Coding Assessment